amessbee/timer/README.md

 ### Persistence

-The timer state is automatically saved, so if you accidentally close the browser or refresh the page, your timer will continue from where you left off.
+The timer state is automatically saved, so if you accidentally close the browser or refresh the page, your timer will continue to run in the background.

 ### Prerequisites